how does it work ?

 because the printing position is downside the platen:

-The downstroke principle is the second common way of printing, it was usual from the first invented typewriter until the first visible writing typewriter was invented.
+The upstroke principle is the second common way of printing, it was usual from the first invented typewriter until the first visible writing typewriter was invented.

 Typewriter with downstroke typelever and standard keyboard,